julianclinton/python-rag-demo/README.md

 Various RAG demos.

 For example documents, I'm using the SPSS Modeler 18.5 docs which can be downloaded as PDFs from https://www.ibm.com/support/pages/spss-modeler-185-documentation.
+The demos assume they are available in "$HOME/Documents/SPSSModeler/v18.5".

 ## Basic Setup